Market Overview

 Frequently Asked Questions

-Is Sterling or Washington more affordable?
+Is Sterling or Washington DC more affordable?

-Washington is more affordable with a median home price of $625K, compared to $630K in Sterling.
+Washington DC is more affordable with a median home price of $625K, compared to $630K in Sterling.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Sterling prices range from $180K–$1.5M.
-Washington prices range from $200K–$5M+.
+Washington DC prices range from $200K–$5M+.

-Is Sterling or Washington better for families?
+Is Sterling or Washington DC better for families?

 Both cities are popular with families.
 Sterling is a fast-growing Loudoun County community near Dulles Airport.
 Washington, D. The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.

 Market data verified by smover using real transaction records.
 School data from Virginia DOE, Maryland MSDE, and DC OSSE public reports.
 Property tax rates from Virginia Dept. of Taxation (2024).
 Walkability scores from Walk Score (2024).
 Crime data from FBI UCR and Virginia State Police (2023).
 Commute times are approximate rush-hour estimates.
-Updated March 2026.
+Updated May 2026.